wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 13 So, when the battle was over, Jackson returned to his own camp.

-14 After these things had come to pass, on the twelfth day of the month, a certain captain, whose sur-name was White, was sent against another place called the Hillabee Towns.
+14 After these things had come to pass, on the twelfth day of the month, a certain captain, whose sur-name was White, was sent against another place called the Hillabee-Towns.

 [185]